DEFRA/defra-ai-sdlc/README.md

 Defra's size and complexity create opportunities to use AI throughout software development.
 This playbook helps you use these opportunities through practical methods, tools and techniques.

+## Contact Us

+This playbook is maintained by the Defra AI Capabilites and Enablement team.
+You can contact us

+- Via the `#ask-ace` slack channel on Defra slack ("grey slack")

+- Via Steve Dickinson, Principal Software Developer (CCTS AI and Innovation)

 ## Contributing